callat-qcd/espressodb/doc-src/arXiv/use-case.md

 7. Process the data to prepare it for analysis and the extraction of physics.
 8. Repeat for multiple source sets (of 8) if more statistics are required.

-Each of the steps above leads to the generation of many large (multi-gigabyte) data files, most of which are not saved.  ``LatteDB`` is used to track the status of these data files to know if they need to be created or if the next step can proceed.
+Each of the steps above leads to the generation of many large (multi-gigabyte) data files, most of which are not saved.
+LatteDB is used to track the status of these data files to know if they need to be created or if the next step can proceed.
 The final data production step, 6, leads to our final data file that need further processing prior to our final analysis and saving of the files.

-Inheriting the functionality of ``EspressoDB``, ``LatteDB`` has the flexibility to faithfully reproduce a one-to-one mapping between the above computational workflow to database tables.
+Inheriting the functionality of EspressoDB, LatteDB has the flexibility to faithfully reproduce a one-to-one mapping between the above computational workflow to database tables.
 For example, in step 1, the table of gauge configurations is defined such that every row in the table specifies a single gauge configuration.
 This reflects how on disk, we have thousands of files, each containing a snapshot of the QCD vacuum, and as such, every file, and every subsequent file as a result of the gauge configuration (*e.g.* propagators or correlation functions in steps 2 through 6) can also be tracked individually.
 However, at the end of the calculation, an observable is only well defined with an ensemble of gauge configurations.
-``LatteDB`` allows one to define an ensemble table, with a ``Django ManyToMany`` data type which may be interpreted as a single column containing a list of references (foreign keys) to the table of gauge configurations.
+LatteDB allows one to define an ensemble table, with a ``Django ManyToMany`` data type which may be interpreted as a single column containing a list of references (foreign keys) to the table of gauge configurations.
 In ``SQL``, a list of foreign keys is not a fundamental data type that is supported, and is only made possible with Django.
 However, even with Django, unique constraints can not be implemented on such a column.
-With ``LatteDB``, we make it possible to define a unique constraint, which for this example, prohibits the user from inserting the exact same list of gauge configurations in the ensemble table more than once.
+With LatteDB, we make it possible to define a unique constraint, which for this example, prohibits the user from inserting the exact same list of gauge configurations in the ensemble table more than once.
-Users are encouraged to consult the documentation of ``EspressoDB`` and examples in ``LatteDB`` for more information.
+Users are encouraged to consult the documentation of EspressoDB and examples in LatteDB for more information.

-Additionally, ``LatteDB`` is also tremendously useful for managing the data processing steps (step 7) which proceed as:
+Additionally, LatteDB is also tremendously useful for managing the data processing steps (step 7) which proceed as:

 7a.
 For each configuration, for each time separation, for each of the 8 sources, _time slice_ the 4D data formfactor files to only the time slices containing relevant data;
 7b.
 For each configuration, for each time separation, for each source set, average the 8 formfactor_tsliced files to a source averaged file.